yetanotherco/aligned_layer/examples/l2/README.md

 make deploy_contract
 ```

-- Set the output address of the contract in the `.env`
+- Set the output address of the contract in `.env`

 - [run the l2](#running-the-l2)